-BUS: The ride takes 2 hours and 45 minutes.
+The ride with SENA takes 2 hours and 45 minutes.
 The first stop is at the train station in Siena and then at the bus station in the center so you can get off at the one most convenient to you.

 Timetable: The bus leaves approximately every two hours.
 To find a bus, check http://www.sena.it/Home/78-1-en.html

 Cost: € 22

-TRAIN: The trains leave less frequently, you will need to change in Chiusi and depending on the waiting time in Chiusi, the whole trip lasts between 3 and 4 hours.
+The trains leave less frequently, you will need to change in Chiusi and depending on the waiting time in Chiusi, the whole trip lasts between 3 and 4 hours.
 Another option is to head to Florence, then change trains there as those might end up being "faster", relatively speaking.

 Cost: The cost of the train varies, but is approximately € 20.

 ---> If you need to get to ROME to the Fiumicino airport from Siena, BUS+TRAIN is the best way to go!
 Just train takes a long time, as there is no direct connection so you either have to go to Florence or to Chiusi and change trains before continuing on.
 Right now, the best solution is to take FLIXBUS from Siena to Rome Tiburtina train station and from there you can continue by train to Rome's Fiumicino airport.
 Take a look at timetables for Flixbus here.
 You can check train timetables on the trenitalia.com website.